47ng/prisma-field-encryption/README.md

 }
 ```

 _Tip: the migrations generator makes use of the `interactiveTransactions` preview feature.
-Make sure it's enabled on your Prisma Client generator._
+Make sure it's enabled on your Prisma Client generator **only if Prisma Client version** is from `3.8.0 to 4.6.1`.
+Otherwise ignore this._

 Your migrations directory will contain: